AdeDeepFishing/SelfIntroduction/README.md

 [X] User can select on additional buttons that provide more info about the user.
 Example: more textfields, a different alert box, etc.

-[ ] Any stylistic changes that are not default options (Comment this here)
+[X] Any stylistic changes that are not default options (Comment this here): can save messages/choice even when close the app.